Shoulder Pain: Diagnosis & Non-Surgical Relief in Phoenix

 Patient performing shoulder strengthening exercises during physical therapy

-Get Expert, Non-Surgical Shoulder Pain Relief in Phoenix
+Get Expert, Non-Surgical Shoulder Pain Relief in Scottsdale

 If you're struggling with shoulder pain—whether from a rotator cuff tear, frozen shoulder, or arthritis—Dr. Jerry Sobel at Sobel Spine and Sports is here to help.
-We specialize in accurate diagnosis and personalized, non-surgical treatment plans.
+We specialize in accurate diagnosis and personalized, non-surgical treatment plans in Phoenix and Scottsdale, Arizona

 👉 Call today or schedule an appointment online to get started.